qwasium/ugoku-kun/docs/overview.rst

 #.
 Set up camera(s) and turntable.
 Check or set addresses.
 #.
 Adjust focus on camera(s).
 Some camera features can only be set physically.
 #.
 Run Jupyter Notebook as in the Quickstart.
 #.
+Wait for the process to finish.
+Note that if there are any errors, it will stop the entire process.
+#.
 Check log file.

 You will need to create a `task csv` and `device json` file first.